ktye/i/web/readme.md

 ## js interface
 `k.wasm` is the k core, which does not include a filesystem or a repl.
-It k.wasm uses calls compatible to the webassembly system interface (wasi) for io/args/clock.
+It uses calls compatible to the webassembly system interface (wasi) for io/args/clock.
 This allows it to be used out of the box by compatible runtimes such as [wavm](https://github.com/WAVM/WAVM) as a k repl.
 `k.js` (a javascript module) provides an api to k, which allows custom read/write and extension functions.